rballachay/DrLongHealth/README.md

 ## Training Data
 I think we should use the following dataset:

+We use the emrQA dataset, which contains the clinical documents of 258 patients, with a total of approximately 223k QA pairs.
+The original emrQA dataset only contains questions and answers, however, since we want to train our models with multiple choices, we generated distractors for each question.

 ## Part 1: Retriever-reader method
 This method will be built largely off of [_Efficient and Robust Question Answering from Minimal Context over Documents_](https://arxiv.org/abs/1805.08092).
 This will choose a different number of sentences depending upon the question being asked, using a threshold for the relevance of the top n retrieved sentences from the document.